discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 <Phase>
 <CMInformation title="Phase 2 (75%-50%)">
 <InformationBlock>
-Leap back to the boss with <Skill name="Pounce"/>, then use Sword/Axe skills.
+Leap back to MAMA with <Skill name="Pounce"/>, then use Sword/Axe skills.
 Fill with auto attacks in case your weapon swap is not up yet.
 Swap to Hammer, use <Skill name="Unleashed Wild Swing"/>, and finish the phase with auto attacks.
 </InformationBlock>